opencomputeproject/SAI/doc/NAT/SAI-NAT-API.md

 ## 4.0 Enable Traps for SNAT and DNAT Miss Packets
 Following two traps are added to hostif.
 Hostif driver MUST enable these traps for SNAT and DNAT miss in hw for receiving the packets.
-SNAT/DNAT miss packets are received on a regular netdev channel to the application.
+SNAT/DNAT/HARIPIN miss packets are received on a regular netdev channel to the application.

 - “SAI_HOSTIF_TRAP_TYPE_SNAT_MISS”
 - “SAI_HOSTIF_TRAP_TYPE_DNAT_MISS”
+- "SAI_HOSTIF_TRAP_TYPE_NAT_HAIRPIN"

 ## 5.0 NAT Object Workflow
  NAT or Network Address translation is used to avoid exposing the Internal or private IP addresses when the Host systems in an enterprise network or Datacenter communicate with external internet servers .
 The main advantage of using NAT is to reduce the usage of the Public IP addresses allocated for an enterprise or Data center.NAT feature allows the capability to change the Src IP address , Destination IP address , Src TCP/UDP port number or Destination TCP/UDP port number for an IP packet undergoing L3  routing in the switch.